 - Pre-freeze the bowl of your ice cream maker as instructed by your friend the manufacturer.

-- Whisk the mixture again just before using, and freeze using your ice cream maker.
+- Whisk the mixture again just before freezing, and freeze using your ice cream maker.

 Adapted from The Perfect Scoop, by David Lebovitz.